ozmvege/flask-project/README.md

-# Host Flask Webapp on OCI with SSL and dns
+Project Name: Host Flask Webapp on with SSL and dns

-# Get Domain
+1. Get Domain
 In my example i got the domain from ionos

-# Set up Webserver
+2. Set up Webserver
-Create Instance.
+2.1 Create Instance.
-Create a new Oracle Cloud Infrastructure (OCI) instance with the specifications you mentioned (A1.Flex, 1 OCPU, 6GB Memory, Ubuntu).
+Create a new Oracle Cloud Infrastructure (OCI) instance with the specifications you mentioned (A1.Flex, 1 OCPU, 6GB Memory, Oracle Linux 8.0).
 Set up a new Virtual Cloud Network (VCN).
 Generate SSH Keys

-# Set up Domain
-Point Domain to Instance Public IP Adress

-# Allow incoming HTTP and HTTPS traffic in OCI Security List
+2.2 Setup Webserver

-Add rule in Security List to allow ingress Rule port 5000, 443 and 80
+Add rule in Security List to allow ingress Rule port 5000

 # Allow incoming HTTP and HTTPS traffic
 sudo iptables -I INPUT 6 -m state --state NEW -p tcp --dport 5000 -j ACCEPT